offendingcommit/valdris/Political Systems/Wanderer Confederations.md

 ### The Song-Map Tradition

-Unique among [[Valdris]]'s political systems, the Wanderers encode their laws, territories, and governance structures in music.
+Unique among [Valdris](Valdris.md)'s political systems, the Wanderers encode their laws, territories, and governance structures in music.
 The **Song-Maps** serve multiple functions:

 **Navigation**: Complex melodies encode safe routes, dangerous areas, and seasonal variations in passability.
 A trained Wanderer can navigate hundreds of miles guided only by memorized songs.